Understanding Commercial vs Personal Auto Insurance

 Sole proprietors operating under their personal name and using personally-titled vehicles maintain more insurance flexibility.
 You can potentially add business use endorsements to personal auto policies rather than purchasing full commercial coverage.
 This option saves money when business use remains moderate and the vehicle title stays in your personal name.

-Business use endorsements for sole proprietors typically add $10–40 monthly to personal auto premiums, significantly less than full commercial policies costing $147–$1,200+ monthly.
+Business use endorsements for sole proprietors typically add $10–$40 monthly to personal auto premiums, significantly less than full commercial policies.
 However, endorsements provide limited coverage compared to commercial policies.
 They typically cover occasional business use but exclude high-risk activities like frequent deliveries or transporting passengers for hire.

 Company vehicles registered to LLCs, corporations, or partnerships always require commercial auto insurance regardless of actual use.
 Even if you use the vehicle exclusively for personal errands, business ownership triggers commercial requirements.
 Insurance companies view entity-owned vehicles as business assets with different risk profiles requiring specialized coverage.

 Tax implications often influence vehicle titling decisions.
-Business-owned vehicles may provide tax advantages through depreciation and expense deductions.
+Business-owned vehicles may provide tax advantages through depreciation and expense deductions — the 2026 IRS standard mileage rate is 72.5 cents per mile for business use (up from 70 cents in 2025).
 However, these benefits come with commercial insurance costs.
 Sole proprietors can often deduct business mileage on personally-owned vehicles without triggering commercial insurance requirements, though detailed mileage logs become essential for tax purposes.

 Mixed-Use Considerations